waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 cloud
 ```

-If the color of the class follows Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) images, then it does not require `color_names.list` which contians color configuration for each class (R, G, B).
+If the color of the class follows Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) images or users use waggle cloud images set, then it does not require `color_names.list` which contians color configuration for each class (R, G, B).
 However the docker does not support for other color configuration rather than Pascal or Cityscape yet.

 3) Preparing Model Configuration